openstack/openstack-ansible/doc/source/install-guide-revised-draft/app-custom-layouts.rst

 groups.
 The ``memcache`` component group is part of the ``memcache_container`` group, as well as the ``memcache_all`` group and also contains a ``memcached`` component group.
-If you review the ``playbooks/memcached-install.yml`` playbook you see that the playbook applies to hosts in the ``memcached`` group.
+If you review the ``playbooks/memcached-install.yml`` playbook, you see that the playbook applies to hosts in the ``memcached`` group.
 Other services may have more complex deployment needs.
 They define and consume inventory container groups differently.
 Mapping components to several groups in this way allows flexible targeting of roles and tasks.